 - Making sure the gas shutoff valve works and can be turned without a wrench

-- Checking the the furnace itself is level and sealed with no gas leaks
+- Checking the furnace itself is level and sealed with no gas leaks

-- Verifying that an atmospheric combustion furnace isn't in a confined space and adding ventilation in the event that it is
+- Verifying that an atmospheric combustion furnace isn’t in a confined space and adding ventilation if it is

 - Verifying proper drip and ensuring there’s a hard pipe gas line going to the furnace

-- Ensuring that the venting is secure, properly sloped, and uses double-wall material all the way back to the furnace
+- Ensuring that the venting is secure, properly sloped, and uses double-wall material back to the furnace

 - Checking that the thermostat is properly set up

 Our team does all of those things, plus the super-important, but often neglected, tasks described above.
 We think all of these steps are essential to ensuring your new furnace keeps you warm for many winters to come!